aarron-lee/crunchyroll-linux/README.md

 Follow the regular install instructions, but afterwards also add it to Steam as a non-Steam game.

-Then, in game mode, make sure to enable the Crunchyroll steam input community controller layout.
+Then, in game mode, make sure to enable a Steam input community controller layout.
 It might require you to show all available layouts while selecting the layout.

 I've tested the `Streaming Controls` Steam input community layout by Bleiodes, which works fairly well.